-He goes by the name of Thomas Frank, a 47-year old manager from Denmark who is in the ninth year of senior football management.
-He is tipped to be the next big things in English football with the strongly scouted and well-drilled Brentford squad.
+Thomas Frank, the 48-year-old manager from Denmark is taking on the big boys punch-for-punch and making them sweat.
+He is tipped to be the next big thing in English football with the strongly scouted and well-drilled Brentford squad.
 Yet, many Premier League fans don’t know much about the man who took The Bees from 11th in 2018 to 3rd in 2021 and defeated Swansea in the play-off final to reach the top-flight of English football.

 FootTheBall brings you 10 facts that you did not know about Brentford manager Thomas Frank –

 Thomas Frank has credited Morten Olsen, the Denmark manager during his time with the national coaching set-up, as his biggest influence in management.
 Thomas Frank worked with Morten Olsen between 2008 and 2013.

 “I would say one that gave me a lot at the beginning was Morten Olsen, the Danish national coach who was there for 15 years.
 He changed football.
 It was inspirational,” said the Brentford manager.

 Unlike most modern-day coaches in the top tier of European football, Thomas Frank never played as a professional footballer in his life.
 He had a short playing career at the amateur level as a midfielder at his local club Frederiksvaerk BK.
 Soon after, he went into the coaching role, ending his playing career.

 Thomas Frank spent 18 years of his life in the youth coaching setup.
 Starting off in 1994 as a U8 and U12 coach for his local club Frederiksvaerk BK, Frank later moved to Hvidore IF in 1998, B93 in 2005 and Lyngby in 2006 before catching the attention of the Danish football association.
 He was appointed the coach of the Denmark U16 and U17 teams in 2011 and the U19 team in 2012.

 4. History maker with Brentford